Hyperpigmentation

 Hyperpigmentation can be covered with makeup.
 You can wear longer clothing or get laser therapy.
 Your care provider will talk about your options with you.

 Hyperpigmentation is a cosmetic concern for many people, but it does not affect your health.
-Talk to your provider about your concerns.
+Talk to your provider about your questions or concerns.

 Reyes-Habito CM, Roh EK.
 Cutaneous reactions to chemotherapeutic drugs and targeted therapies for cancer: part I. Conventional chemotherapeutic drugs.
 Journal of the American Academy of Dermatology.
 2014;71(2):203 e1- e12; quiz 15-6.